Why Data Warehousing is Crucial for Becoming a Digital Business

 • Complete automation and scheduling features used to test and check all data values

-Building a DWH is a very involved and complex process and we’ve thrown a lot of information your way in a relatively short amount of space.
+Building a DWH is a very involved and complex process, and we’ve thrown a lot of information your way in a relatively short amount of space.
 There are bound to be questions along the way.
 To help with that, we’ve pulled together a mini-FAQ based on our client’s feedback that might help clarify your own DWH journey.

 Q: Does it make sense to start migrating our raw data to a DWH before we define all the things we want to see?

-Sure, we can start the data warehouse as a single container to the data and provide basic measures.
+Sure, we can start the data warehouse as a single container for the data and provide basic measures.
 For example, time will be one measure of the dimension; the facts we have about reproducing the number of experiments can be another.
-In other words, we definitely have the right inputs to get started.
-All we need are multiple dimensions and multiple facts – and we already have that information.
+In other words, we have the right inputs to get started.
+All we need are multiple dimensions and facts – and we already have that information.

 Q: What happens if we need to include more data sources?

 The DWH is designed to be continually modified; the layers of the system are changeable.
-If a new data source is added, then we would make modifications in the logic of the ETL for that new source.
+If a new data source is added, then we will make modifications in the logic of the ETL for that new source.
 The change would then be processed into the staging level and added to the DWH to reflect the new data update(s).

 Q: Is this process iterative?
 What’s the repercussion of changing the data warehouse schema later on?